Create users and groups on Oracle Linux

 Objectives

-- Create a new user and explore user's home directory
+- Create a new user and explore the user's home directory

-- Create a new group and add user to group
+- Create a new group and add a user to the group

 - Utilize the user private group scheme and implement write access to a directory